thechandanbhagat/reporig/README.md

 ## Features

+### Git Configuration Management
 - **🔍 Git Repository Detection**: Automatically detects if your workspace contains a git repository
 - **📋 Configuration Listing**: View all local and global git configurations in an organized tree view
 - **✏️ Easy Editing**: Edit git configurations through intuitive UI with validation
 - **🎯 Workspace-Focused**: Manage repository-specific settings efficiently

+### Git Hooks Management 🎣
+- **📜 Hook Overview**: View all git hooks with their status (active/inactive/not configured)
+- **🔧 Hook Creation**: Create new hooks using predefined templates or from scratch
+- **✏️ Hook Editing**: Edit hook scripts with syntax highlighting and auto-save
+- **🗑️ Hook Management**: Delete, enable, or disable hooks with one click
+- **📚 Built-in Templates**: Pre-configured templates for common use cases:
+  - Pre-commit linting and formatting
+  - Commit message validation
+  - Pre-push testing
+  - Security checks
+  - Post-commit notifications
 - **⚡ Command Palette Integration**: Quick access to all RepoRig commands

 ### Commands Available

+#### Git Configuration Commands
 - `RepoRig: Check Git Repository Status` - Verify if current workspace is a git repository
 - `RepoRig: List Git Configurations` - Show all git configurations in a quick pick menu
 - `RepoRig: Edit Git Configuration` - Modify git settings with guided input
 - `RepoRig: Open Configuration Panel` - Show the git configuration tree view

+#### Git Hooks Commands
+- `RepoRig: List Git Hooks` - View all git hooks in the hooks panel
+- `RepoRig: Create Git Hook` - Create a new hook from templates or scratch

 ## Usage